-This entry is part 13 of 14 in the series High-impact science
+This entry is part 14 of 15 in the series Our milestones

 Sadie Sweeney has never met Professor Bill Gullick.
 But he had a major impact on her life.

 Sadie told us her story. ”I turned 50 in Sept 2007 and I was ready to relax, work part time, join the ladies who lunch and enjoy the next 30 years or so – or so I thought.

 “A few months after my 50th birthday I got an invitation to attend a free NHS mammogram – it turned out to be the best belated birthday gift ever, life-saving in fact.
 In April 2008 I was diagnosed as having HER2 positive breast cancer.

 “The diagnosis was a huge shock to me and my family.
 I had no symptoms or health issues to speak of.
 But found myself at a turning point.
 I had lost control of my health to cancer.